robertwtucker/quadient-acr-starter/README.md

 Switch to the `acr` directory that was created and edit the `acr-creds-template.env` file.
 Add your unique credentials to the `ACR_USERNAME=` and `ACR_PASSWORD=` lines, respectively, and **save the file as** `acr-creds.env` in the `acr` directory.

-### Usage
+## Usage

-All of the scripts provided will display usage information if the the `-h` or `--help` option is used.
+All of the scripts provided will display usage information if the the `-h` or `--help` options are used.
 A few usage examples are included below.

-#### Listing the repositories
+### Listing the repositories

-To see the complete list of repositories hosted in Quadient's ACR, run the following command:
+To see the complete list of repositories hosted in Quadient's ACR, run the `list-repos.sh` script:

 ``` bash
 ./list-repos.sh